Learn to Read Ocean Snorkeling Conditions for Safety

 Sometimes you have to be very aware of channels in the reef that lead out to sea.
 The water may be entering the protected coral area on one side, and be leaving through a channel with some force.
 If you get caught in one of these channels that leads out to sea, you could be in big trouble.
-Whenever possible get local knowledge, and try to view the reef from a high area, to see where the water is flowing.
+Whenever possible get local knowledge, and try to view the ocean snorkeling conditions from a high area, to see where the water is flowing.

-How to Know If You Are in a Current?
+How to Know if You Are in a Current?

 Besides just looking straight down at the bottom, we also use a method where we find a point that is close to us on the bottom, and a point farther away in a straight line.
 Then, if we are in a current and moving, it will quickly be clear that we are not in line with those two points anymore, indicating our direction and speed.